SatelCreative/satel-python-docker-tests/README.md

 # Satel Python Docker Tests
-This centralized GitHub action runs tests on python app using docker services
+This centralized GitHub action runs tests on a python app using docker services

 ## Usage
 ```yml